 Magnesium is an essential mineral for health. but it is often neglected.
 We find magnesium in our bones and in almost all out organs, which then use it for biological processes.
 The presence of magnesium supports over 350 vital cell functions.
 Apart from bones, we find it mainly in the heart, muscles, and kidneys.

 It is one of the vital minerals in performing many metabolic functions, but it’s most important role is to keep the internal surface of the arteries smooth, intervening in regulating blood pressure in special situations caused by stress.

-There are about 25 grams of magnesium in our body, between 50 and 60% of this amount is in the bones, while the rest is in the muscles, soft tissues, and blood.
+There are about 25 grams of this mineral in our body, between 50 and 60% of this amount is in the bones, while the rest is in the muscles, soft tissues, and blood.
 Every cell in the body contains magnesium and needs it to function.

-• Magnesium is directly involved in the metabolism of vitamin C, calcium, phosphorus, potassium and sodium
+• It is directly involved in the metabolism of vitamin C, calcium, phosphorus, potassium and sodium

 • Prevents calcium deposits and the formation of gallstones and kidney stones

 • Strengthens tooth enamel